Power of Attorney for Financial Decisions

 8. Terminating a POA.

 A POA automatically terminates upon the principal’s death.
 A principal can also terminate or revoke a POA by providing written notice to the attorney-in-fact.
 A revocation or termination must be recorded with the auditor’s office where the principal recorded the POA.
 A POA between spouses or domestic partners is automatically terminated when a person files for dissolution, annulment or legal separation from his or her attorney-in-fact.
-However, the POA will be reinstated if the dissolution, annulment or legal separation is dismissed with the consent of both parties or petition for dissolution, annulment or legal separation is withdrawn.
+However, the POA will be reinstated if the dissolution, annulment or legal separation is dismissed with the consent of both parties or the petition for dissolution, annulment or legal separation is withdrawn.

 9. Conclusion.